cryptoassetlab/cryptoassetlab.github.io/_pages/02-faculty.md

 ---
 title: "About Us"
 layout: gridlay
-excerpt: "About Us"
+excerpt: "Faculty"
-permalink: /about-us/
+permalink: /faculty/
 ---

-## A Joint Initiative
+## Faculty

 Since 2015 Milano Bicocca has been offering a
 "Bitcoin and Blockchain Technology"